admazzola/super-degen-run/ARCHITECTURE.md

 ## Crypto Pompeii

-TODO
+## TODO

--chunks are not being produced in the Z direction?
-They are being produced but not attached or rendered..

-- server needs to do worldgen
  - Client loads in and realizes it doesnt have data for nearby chunks - it will ask the server for them [array of chunk Ids]
 - THe server will respond to the request for those chunks' data and will send it to the client

+* Server needs to be watching for where active players are and needs to  load nearby voxels into  memory in the Chunk Manager (load from mongo ! )

 - add physics (gridupdater) and walking around [ray tracing]

+## minor bugs
+-chunks are not being produced in the Z direction?
+They are being produced but not attached or rendered..

 - in the game, changes to chunk tiles are broadcasted as deltas.
 They use GameTicks (turn based architecture).
 If a players version of a chunk drops out of sync (use fingerprints, blockchain, like GVM... more than 10 ticks) then the client asks the server for the updated data for that chunk